bleach86/Garlicoin/doc/build-unix.md

 are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build Garlicoin Core without wallet.
+See the section "Disable-wallet mode" to build Tuxcoin Core without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):